Formally a semi-pro footballer, his career was sadly cut short by an injury. Thankfully, he had another career path already in mind.

 Leon followed in his brother’s footsteps and joined the trades industry.
 Having seen first-hand the benefits of the industry, it was a no-brainer.

-From the flexible hours and earning potential to the ability to be your own boss and the lifestyle that came with it, Leon trained up as an electrician.
+Leon trained up as an electrician because of the career’s flexible hours, earning potential, the option to be your own boss, and the lifestyle that came with it.

 Over the years, Leon’s business has grown.
 Taking on new members off staff, what was once just Leon is now a team of seven, serving people throughout the London area.

 Though the industry has changed drastically in the seven years Leon has been a part of it, getting that first foot in the door can still be tricky.
 Aware of this and keen to give back, Leon regularly takes on apprentices and newly qualified electricians in the area.

 Having been through the training process himself, Leon knows what works and what does not.
 Recognising where other mentors could have helped him better, Leon is eager not to make those same mistakes.

 Taking pride in his training, he’s comfortable showing trainees where they may have gone wrong.
 Leon takes the time to go through the task at hand and ensures trainees understand how to do it correctly in future before proceeding.

 Having first taken on newly qualified electricians, Leon Electricians Ltd has begun taking on apprentices and trainees.
 And, his first trainee is one of Options Skills’ own.

 Having completed his A-Levels, Jack looked for a career path that he would enjoy, was secure and offered job progression.